bradleysigma/tirules/questions.md

 ### Nightbloom - Il Sae Lakoe, Herald of Thorns (Flagship)
 - Can the produced units be transported during the same movement?
+- Can their mechs both produce and be transported during the same movement?
+- If so, do the units produced by the mechs get placed in their origin or destination systems?
 - If the _Nightbloom_ has enough movement, and moves through a system twice, can the units in that system resolve their PRODUCTION ability twice?

 ### Colada - The Saint of Swords (Mech)